We have a habit of confusing the unprecedented with the unlikely. Al Gore

 The big problem with risk management

-But those who read widely will be aware of structural shifts that are not reflected in their risk profiles, and that there are great big gaping holes in their risk registers
+While traditional risk management processes give some of comfort that things are broadly under control, but those who read widely will be aware of structural shifts that are not reflected in their risk profiles, and that there are great big gaping holes in their risk registers.

-As such, Directors and Chief Executives often feel that all of this effort in risk management is focused solely on the engine room, but not knowing if there are any icebergs on the horizon
+As such, Directors and Chief Executives often feel that all of this effort in risk management is turning the handle but providing limited foresight.

 Strategic planners call them external shocks.
 Resilience practitioners call them discontinuities.
 Economists call them corrections.
 Taleb calls them Black Swan events.
 Greenspan calls it the age of turbulence.